nikolaybutnik/opencv-notebook/README.md

 This method accepts five required parameters:

-- `Image`: source image on which the line will be drawn.
+- `image`: source image on which the line will be drawn.
-- `Start Point`: starting point coordinate of the line.
+- `start_point`: starting point coordinate of the line.
 Coordinates are represented as a tuple of pixels, i.e. (x_coordinate, y_coordinate).
-- `End Point`: ending point coordinate of the line.
+- `end_point`: ending point coordinate of the line.
 Coordinates are represented as a tuple of pixels, i.e. (x_coordinate, y_coordinate).
-- `Color`: color of the line to be drawn.
+- `color`: color of the line to be drawn.
 BGR format, tuple.
-- `Thickness`: thickness of the line in pixels.
+- `thickness`: thickness of the line in pixels.

 </details>